damithn/web-analyzer/README.md

  - Links: Counts internal, external, and inaccessible links
  - Login Form Detection: Checks for forms with password/username fields

+## Testing
+The Web Analyzer project includes a set of unit and intergration tests to validate the correctness,performance amd reliability of the system components.
+Testing ensures that, all major components(service,cache,and handler layers) behave as expected.

+  - How to run tests with coverage:
+    - `go test ./... -v -cover`

+  - This will:
+    1. Run all test files recursively
+    2. Disply verbose output
+    3. Show code coverage summary

+  - If want to genarate html coverage report:
+    - `go test ./... -coverprofile=coverage.out`
+    - `go tool cover -html=coverage.out`

+  - When test run successfully, you should see output similar to :

+    - === RUN   TestAnalyzeLinks_InternalAndExternal
+    - --- PASS: TestAnalyzeLinks_InternalAndExternal (0.05s)

+    - PASS
+    - coverage: 87.3% of statements
+    - ok  	web-analyzer/service	0.092s

  ## Challenges
 Use Concurrency for Link Analysis
   - Problem :